xenya52/fmc003_dongle_api/README.md

 #### v2
 - ```GET /v2/io-wiki/items/{listOfIds}``` - Show IoWikimodels from valid id reverences in the DB
 - ```GET /v2/io-wiki/items/all``` - Show all IoWikiModels in the DB
-- ```GET /v2/io-wiki/fetch-default-values-into-db``` - Fetches the presaved values, from a file, into the MongoDB
+- ```POST /v2/io-wiki/fetch-default-values-into-db``` - Fetches the presaved values, from a file, into the MongoDB
-- ```GET /v2/io-wiki/fetch-advanced-values-into-db``` - Fetches the scraped teltonikaIoPage, from a file, into the MongoDB as IoWikiModels
+- ```POST /v2/io-wiki/fetch-advanced-values-into-db``` - Fetches the scraped teltonikaIoPage, from a file, into the MongoDB as IoWikiModels
+- ```POST /v2/io-wiki/fetch-teltonika-io-wiki-into-file``` - Fetches the scraped teltonikaIoPage, into the dataSendingParameters file in the resources folder
 ### IoDongle Endpoints

 #### v1